Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 8

 the Hotel du Rhin.

-Dec.9th Sunday.
+Dec.
+9th Sunday.
 Wrote another article

-on our ^ heavy friends.
+on our ^heavy guns.
 Then came via

 Doullens & Chateau Neulatte, where